 I grew up on Kangaroo Island with a strong interest in the environment which surrounded me, and my family invested in the tourism industry in the mid-70s.
-As a young fellow I worked for the National Parks and Wildlife Service, followed by a 12-month stint living and travelling in Southern Africa.
+As a young fellow, I worked for the National Parks and Wildlife Service, followed by a 12-month stint living and travelling in Southern Africa.
 I saw some excellent examples of sustainable tourism and active conservation in Namibia and elsewhere in South Africa – both public and private.
-I experienced some extraordinary landscapes in the Cederburg Mountains in the Western Cape, and walking the Otter Trail in Tsitsikamma National Park.
+I experienced some extraordinary landscapes in the Cedarburg Mountains in the Western Cape, and walking the Otter Trail in Tsitsikamma National Park.

-On my return to Australia I studied Wildlife and Park Management and then had a series of roles with National Parks and Wildlife Service – largely focused on visitor management and environmental education.
+On my return to Australia, I studied Wildlife and Park Management and then had a series of roles with National Parks and Wildlife Service – largely focused on visitor management and environmental education.

-From the outset I knew that, to offer a diversity of really engaging and immersive wildlife encounters and have an impact on how people see the natural world, I needed to focus on small scale tourism.
+From the outset, I knew that to offer a diversity of really engaging and immersive wildlife encounters and have an impact on how people see the natural world, I needed to focus on small scale tourism.
 So from 1990 we really had a strong focus on sustainability.
 And in order to ensure that I was pursuing what was “best practice” at the time, I got involved in the Ecotourism Association of Australia and have retained an active membership from that time.

 How has your view on tourism and sustainability changed or evolved over time?

 One really strong “wake up” was realizing that no matter my values, the rest of the world will continue to head in a specific direction, regardless of my activities within my business.